filipinascimento/dataviz/README.md

 Each week, we'll explore different topics in Data Visualization, starting from the basics and gradually moving to more advanced concepts.
 The course is designed to be hands-on, with a mix of theory, practical exercises, and projects.

-Here's a tentative outline of the course:
+Here's a tentative outline of the course for Fall 2024:

- - **Week 1**: Introduction to Data Visualization
+ - **Week 1** (Aug 26 and Aug 28): Introduction to Data Visualization
     - Overview of Data Visualization
     - The Importance of Data Visualization
     - Historical overview